 Fund Goal and Approach

 The fund seeks current income with some consideration for capital appreciation.
-To pursue its goal, the fund normally allocates 60% of its assets to the fixed-income asset class and 40% of its assets to the equity asset class by investing in underlying funds that invest primarily in fixed-income and equity securities, respectively.
-The fund may invest in underlying funds that invest in U.S. and international fixed-income securities, which comprise the fixed-income asset category.
-The fund also may invest in underlying funds that invest in U.S. large-, mid- and small- cap equity securities, international equity securities, emerging markets equity securities and global equity securities, which comprise the equity asset category.
+To pursue its goal, the fund normally allocates 60% of its assets to the fixed income asset class and 40% of its assets to the equity asset class by investing in underlying funds that invest primarily in fixed income and equity securities, respectively.
+The fund may invest in underlying funds that invest in U.S. and international equity and fixed income securities which comprise these respective asset categories.

-Foreign Investment Risk: To the extent the fund invests in foreign securities, the fund's performance will be influenced by political, social and economic factors affecting investments in foreign issuers.
-Special risks associated with investments in foreign issuers include exposure to currency fluctuations, less liquidity, less developed or less efficient trading markets, lack of comprehensive company information, political and economic instability and differing auditing and legal standards.
+Foreign Investment Risk: To the extent the fund invests in foreign securities, its performance will be influenced by political, social and economic factors affecting investments in foreign companies.
+These special risks include exposure to currency fluctuations, less liquidity, less developed or less efficient trading markets, lack of comprehensive company information, political instability, and differing auditing and legal standards.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.